mezleca/manager/README.md

 # TODO LIST
 ## not priority but needed to v2 release
 - [ ] window: figure out a way to implement chromeless (frameless) mode (well, theres an option to enable but i have no idea how to make the window move on drag)
-- [ ] window: uhhh, how can i actually use icons (linux doenst even show on the window title lol)?
+- [x] window: icons on build
 - [ ] osdb: .osdb parser (literally just copy & paste from the collection manager project)
-- [ ] workflow: auto release on tag creation (windows / linux binaries)
+- [x] workflow: auto release on tag creation (windows / linux binaries)
 - [ ] lazer: add real time realm update (if possible)
 - [ ] app: discover tab (from osu! api)
 - [ ] ipc: multiple file sellection support on dialog